Permanent Artist-run Spaces for Life

 Devotional Work

 Analysing the power structures of a monastery in a documentary edited at a post-house in Soho.
 At Belmont Abbey in Hereford, Father Alex creates a tempera with egg yolk to bind together the pigment in his latest icon, a gold leaf painting of Archangel Michael.
-Meanwhile, Brother Bernard shuffles past an unnamed monk polishing […]
+Meanwhile, Brother Bernard shuffles past an unnamed monk polishing the […]